Do Go On - 397 - Aviator Charles Kingsford Smith

 Well, they did that only a few months later.

-Australian National Airways was officially founded on the 3rd of January 1929.
+Australian National Airways was officially founded in the 3rd of January, 1929.

-The company operated a regular passenger and airmail service between Brisbane, Sydney,
+The company operated a regular passenger and airmail service between Brisbane, Sydney and

-And then in January of 1931, that extended to Launceston and Hobart in Tassie.
+Melbourne.
+And then in January of 1931, that extended to Launceston and Hobart in Tazzi.

-Christmas airmail flight that was interrupted by the crash, another crash, of VHUNA Southern Sun in Malaya.
+with a special Christmas airmail flight that was interrupted by the crash,

 in subsidising a regular Australia to UK airmail service failed,